notnotmelon/maraxsis/README.md

 [![Release](https://github.com/notnotmelon/maraxsis/actions/workflows/release.yml/badge.svg?branch=main)](https://github.com/notnotmelon/maraxsis/actions/workflows/release.yml) [![Discord](https://img.shields.io/discord/1260754935952314418?color=lightblue&label=Community%20Chat&logo=Discord&logoColor=aqua)](https://discord.gg/xRYEZYz5WR) [![Bug reports](https://img.shields.io/github/issues/notnotmelon/maraxsis?label=Bug%20Reports)](https://github.com/notnotmelon/maraxsis/issues) [![factorio.com](https://img.shields.io/badge/dynamic/json?color=orange&label=Factorio&query=downloads_count&suffix=%20downloads&url=https%3A%2F%2Fmods.factorio.com%2Fapi%2Fmods%2Fmaraxsis)](https://mods.factorio.com/mod/maraxsis)

----

-### Introduction

-In 2016, we were first introduced to Nauvis—Factorio's first planet.
-It revolutionized the automation genre, pushing the limits of production to new heights not seen in other games.
-Eight years later, Factorio Space Age expands the universe further, adding Vulcanus, Fulgora, Gleba, and Aquilo—each bringing unique mechanics that redefine factory design.

-- Vulcanus: A world where coal is the only resource.
-Craft rocket parts from freely available sulfuric acid and extract precious materials from molten lava.
-- Fulgora: Experience the challenge of limited space on scattered islands.
-Reverse the recipe tree and deconstruct advanced products into their basic components.
-- Gleba: Experiment with the time dimension in a world where every item is rapidly transforming into something else.
-- Aquilo: ???

-These new worlds are compelling, but one question still lingers: where do we go from here?

----

-### DISCLAIMER

-This mod is currently non-functional.
-I am just claiming the name!
-Please wait until the release of Space Age to play this mod.

----

 ### Welcome to Maraxsis

 Let me introduce this pristine, submerged world.
 Far away from the sun, this planet paradoxically maintains a comfortable temperature through a runaway greenhouse effect.
 Preliminary surface scans show an average temperature of 101°F. It's not too hot and not too cold, the perfect Goldilocks zone for liquid water.
 Maybe even too perfect...